-Student assessments and the final grade are based on observable behaviors within set EPOs as listed on each of the elective student assessment forms (both patient care & non-patient care).
-Course directors, at their discretion, may require students to perform other educational activities that will contribute to their final grade.
-For example, there may be an exam on material covered during the elective, students may be required to present a topic to the site director/designee, or may be required to produce a paper on a particular topic.
+Student assessments and the final grade are based on observable behaviors within the EPOs as listed on each of the elective student assessment forms (both patient care & non-patient care).
+The Individual course director, at their discretion, may require students to perform other educational activities that will contribute to their final grade.
+For example, there may be an exam on material covered during the elective, students may be required to present a topic to the individual course director and/or designee, or may be required to produce a paper on a particular topic.
 Requirements such as these should be clearly described and identified to students at the start of the elective.